What we know about Cloak leaving FaZe Clan | Dot Esports

 Dennis “Cloak” Lepore is another Fortnite player signed by FaZe Clan who wants to leave the organization.
-This comes only a month since the team’s star Turner “Tfue” Tenney sued the company for a reportedly abusive contract.
+This comes only a month after the team’s star, Turner “Tfue” Tenney, sued the company for a reportedly abusive contract.

 Cloak is still part of FaZe Clan

-FaZe hasn’t specified the terms of Cloak’s restricted free agency, but if they follow the standards of North American sports, FaZe has the right to match any offer Cloak accepts from another organization to keep him as part of the team.
-If FaZe refuses to match it, then Cloak’s is transferred to the team who made the offer.
+FaZe hasn’t specified the terms of Cloak’s restricted free agency, but if the organization follows the standards of North American sports, it has the right to match any offer Cloak accepts from another organization to keep him as part of the team.
+If FaZe refuses to match it, then Cloak is transferred to the team that made the offer.

 Cloak can only be transferred if he accepts an offer from another team.
 There’s no way FaZe can trade Cloak without his consent.